kubernetes-sigs/sig-storage-local-static-provisioner/docs/provisioner.md

   The discovery and deleter run serially to simplify synchronization with the cache and create/delete operations.

+## Monitoring

+A dedicated HTTP server (default listening on 0.0.0.0:8080) exposes metrics and readiness state.

-## Prometheus Metrics
+### Metrics

-The metrics are exported through the Prometheus golang client on the HTTP endpoint `/metrics` on the listening port (default 8080).
+The metrics are exported through the Prometheus golang client on the path `/metrics`.

 | Metric name                                                   | Metric type | Labels                                                                                                                                                                             |
 | ----------                                                    | ----------- | -----------                                                                                                                                                                        |